Cordova, Alaska: Climate

-Cordova has a subpolar oceanic climate (Cfc) bordering on a humid continental climate (Dfb) with cool to mild, rainy summers and moderately cold, extremely snowy winters.
+Cordova has a maritime-influenced subarctic climate (Köppen Dfc) bordering on both a humid continental climate (Dfb) and a subpolar oceanic climate (Cfc), characterised by cool to mild, rainy summers and moderately cold, snowy winters.
 Precipitation is very heavy year round.

-Cordova has a subpolar oceanic climate (Cfc) according to the Köppen climate classification system with cool temperatures and heavy rainfall caused by orographic lift.
+The cool temperatures and heavy rainfall are caused by orographic lift.
 Westerly winds coming off the North Pacific Ocean are forced upwards by the Chugach Mountains which causes the air mass to cool and creates clouds and precipitation.

-The yearly average rainfall is 148.37 in, with 125 rainy days out of the year.
+Yearly average precipitation is 148.37 in, with 125 rainy days out of the year.
 Snow falls mostly from December to March, and an average of 127 in falls yearly.
 Winter temperatures reach lows of 15 °F and the warmest summer temperatures are around 77 °F.

 Most official climate data is recorded at the airport, which is 11 miles from the settlement.
 Temperatures and precipitation vary drastically between the city and the airport, and precipitation at the city is commonly twice that of the airport.

 Economy

 Commercial fishing is the main industry in Cordova.
 Half of all households in Cordova have at least one person involved in commercial fishing or processing.
 The fishing fleet mainly fishes the Prince William Sound and Copper River Delta area.
 There are various fisheries in the area, the most economically important of which is the salmon fishery.

 All Pacific salmon species except for the cherry salmon are caught.
 Fishermen use either a purse seine, drift gillnet, or set gillnet to catch the fish.
 All fisheries are regulated by the Alaska Department of Fish and Game.
 The fisheries in Alaska have a limited entry permit system.
 The first fish processing plant near Cordova opened in 1887.
-In 2009 there were 159 purse seine, 511 drift gilnet, and 27 set gillnet permits fished in the Prince William Sound and Copper River Delta area.
+In 2009 there were 159 purse seine, 511 drift gillnet, and 27 set gillnet permits fished in the Prince William Sound and Copper River Delta area.